Redocly/redocly-cli/docs/commands/stats.md

 redocly stats openapi/openapi.yaml
 ```

 In this case, `stats` shows statistics for the API description that was passed in.
-The configuration file is ignored.
+Even if the configuration file exists, it is ignored.

 #### Pass API alias